 As of June 30, 2019, the acceleration clause has been implemented for the qualifying IDA loans of 16 borrowers that have graduated from IDA since the introduction of the accelerated repayment clause.
 Of these 16 borrowers, 11 borrowers selected the principal option, 4 borrowers selected the interest option, and one borrower selected a combination of the two options.
-As part of IDA18, the implementation of a.
-Prior to July 1, 2017, IDA offered Hard-Term loans to Blend Countries (excluding Small Island Economies).
-They had a single currency option, and had terms equivalent to IBRD's fixed spread loans, less 200 bps, a variable option was also available.
-Hardterm loans are no longer offered.
+As part of IDA18, the implementation of the acceleration clause for new eligible borrowers is temporarily suspended.